Makeshift/docker-nginx-alpine-amplify/Readme.md

 COPY nginx.conf /etc/nginx/nginx.conf
 ```

 Or by mounting on top of it with Docker.
 See the `docker-compose.yml` file for an example.

 Additionally, by default config is gathered from `/etc/nginx/conf.d/*.conf`, so you can mount additional config files there.

 ### TLS Support

-The Dockerfile does not expose 443 by default and `nginx.conf` is not instructed to tell Nginx to listen on it.
+`nginx.conf` is not instructed to tell Nginx to listen on 443 by default.
 If you wish to add HTTPS to your websites, the container [adferrand/dnsrobocert](https://github.com/adferrand/dnsrobocert) is really good for automatically obtaining LetsEncrypt certs, but I'm afraid it's up to you to configure Nginx to serve it ;)

 ### Configuring Nginx to retry a single upstream server

 Nginx has an [annoying feature](https://superuser.com/questions/746028/configuring-nginx-to-retry-a-single-upstream-server) that causes it to not retry connections if you're using it as a reverse proxy and only have a single upstream server.
 This isn't specific to this container, it's just annoying and I want to raise awareness about it.

 I have another container [Makeshift/nginx-retry-proxy](https://github.com/Makeshift/nginx-retry-proxy) that helps with that :) (shameless plug)